fbpx Skip to content

 Full entitlement

-For loans exceeding $144,000, bonus entitlement comes into play.
-This additional backing extends up to the conforming loan limit in most counties, which can significantly increase your borrowing power.
+For home loans exceeding $144,000, bonus entitlement comes into play.
+This additional backing extends up to the conforming VA loan limit in most counties, which can significantly increase your borrowing power.
+Many lenders offer calculators that can help you determine your loan eligibility and calculate potential loan amounts.
+Additionally, obtaining a certificate of eligibility from the Department of Veterans Affairs is necessary to apply for a VA loan and access these benefits.

 Reduced entitlement

-Reduced entitlement comes into play when a veteran wants to use their VA loan benefit again while still having an active VA loan or after having used the benefit previously without fully restoring their entitlement.
+Reduced entitlement comes into play when a veteran wants to use their VA funding fee benefit again while still having another VA loan or after having used the benefit previously without fully restoring their entitlement amount.

 This situation is common for veterans who want to purchase a second home, perhaps due to relocation, while keeping their first property.